dritter321/emarsys/README.md

-# Emarsys homework assignment
+# Emarsys SQL assignment
-- Please find the queries for the SQL asignments in the ./sql folder
+- Please find the queries for the SQL assignments in the ./sql subdirectory.
-- The rest of the repository is for the Due Data Calculator assignment.
+- You will also find the corresponding guidance beside the scripts in ./sql/sql_readme.md

+# Emarsys Due Date Calculator assignment